course-details-portlet

 Course content

-This course addresses what happens when existing technologies are combined to create experiences, where 3D modeling and digital solutions meet the physical world.
+This course explores what happens when you combine existing technologies to create experiences, where digital solutions meet the physical world.

-Through strategic use of design methodology and interaction design techniques, students will produce socially, environmentally, and economically sustainable design solutions and demonstrate their qualities through the development of prototypes.
+Through the strategic use of design methodology and interaction design techniques, students will produce socially, environmentally and economically sound design solutions and demonstrate their qualities by developing prototypes.

-Students work on concept development, design, production, and construction of an interactive environment.
+Students work on concept development, design, construction and testing of an interactive environment.

 Learning outcome

-• The opportunity space that arises from the combination of 3D modeling, XR, and physical environments
+• The opportunity space that arises from combining digital and physical environments.

-• Methods, tools, and techniques required to develop concepts for, design, and evaluate interactive XR environments
+• Methods, tools, and techniques required for developing concepts, designing, and evaluating interactive environments.

 General Competence